 Who should undertake a Sale-Leaseback

-With COVID-19’s looming effect on the economy, companies are increasing their financial savings for urgent needs and core operations.
+With the pandemic’s looming effect on the economy, companies are increasing their financial savings for urgent needs and core operations.
 The number of sellers of real estate and logistics companies is increasing, resulting in an accumulation of cash.
 By using leasebacks, they are allowed to keep their facilities.

 Businesses that often utilize sale-leasebacks are typically the ones that possessed high-cost, fixed assets, such as real estate and industrial pieces of equipment.
 Undertaking sale-leasebacks are often been blue-chip companies, MNCs (Multinational Companies), institutional funds, industrial developers, and landlords.